 Exploring the World of Bespoke Doors: A Recent Business Trip to New York

 As a bespoke door manufacturer, expanding our client base is always a top priority.
 We recently took a business trip to New York to meet with current clients, new potential clients and showcase our high-quality doors.
-Our sister company, Maverick London also joined us as they supplied some bespoke furniture pieces for clients out there.

 We stayed in the heart of Manhattan which was an excellent way to immerse ourselves in the local culture and experience all that the city has to offer.
 Being close to our clients was essential as we could easily travel to their projects as well as being close to attractive cuisines to take our clients to.
 It also provided an opportunity to network and build relationships with clients outside of work, over dinner and drinks.